Are you considering visiting Venice in May?

 World Nomads offers simple and flexible travel insurance.
 Buy at home or while travelling and claim online from anywhere in the world.

-Note, these are only suggestions for the month of May, I still suggest you take a look at my guide on things to do in Venice to get the full picture on what’s on offer here.
+Note, these are only suggestions for the month of May, I still suggest you read my guide on things to do in Venice to get the full picture on what’s on offer here.

 The Vogalonga is a non-competitive event during which different rowing boats can participate.
 The event was born in honour of the Venetian rowing tradition and represents a much-awaited event for locals and tourists alike.